 You aren’t even sure what you are feeling at times.
 It’s as if your emotions are frozen inside…locked so far away that expressing them seems impossible.
 When emotions do come up, you are skilled at shutting them down.
 What’s the point of expressing them when they won’t be heard and will just make things more awkward?

 This relationship seems hopeless.
 You don’t want to continue existing with your partner as a roommate; it’s too painful and lonely.

 How I Help You

 It’s all about the communication.

 I know it’s about helping you both get in touch with what you are longing for from the other and helping you express it in a supportive yet honest manner.
 You need to be thawing those frozen emotions and needs and cautiously sharing those with your partner.

 I work with you and your relationship in two phases:

 Phase 1.
-I give you an a mental framework to understand your relationship and your distance in my “Hold Me Tight”® Communication Workshop for Couples.
+I give you an a mental framework to understand your relationship and your distance in my “Hold Me Tight”® Relationship Enhancement Workshop.
 This workshop gives you a safe foundation to understand the why’s and how’s of your avoiding patterns.
 It begins the unlocking of your emotions by gentle exploration of what has not been expressed, but is felt inside.
 Lastly, you start to bridge the sexual distance by initiating conversations in a structured and supervised manner.